jamulussoftware/jamuluswebsite/wiki/en/en-Running-a-Private-Server.md

 permalink: "/wiki/Running-a-Private-Server"
 ---

+{% include breadcrumb.html root="Using Jamulus" branch1="Running a Server" branch1-url="Running-a-Server" %}

 # Running a Private Server

 **_Please ensure you have read the [server overview](Running-a-Server)_**

 This guide assumes you will be running a private server on your home network, but some of the issues here may also apply to those running on cloud hosts (e.g. Amazon EC2).

 It is highly recommended to test your server in **public mode first** so as to narrow down any subsequent problems in private mode.

 ## Operating a private server behind a home network router
 ### Port forwarding
-To run a private server, you need to setup port forwarding on your router. _(If you are curious about why you need to do this for private but not public servers, see [this footnote](#footnote-for-geeks).)_
+To run a private server, you need to set up port forwarding on your router. _(If you are curious about why you need to do this for private but not public servers, see [this footnote](#footnote-for-geeks).)_

 Normally, people from outside your home network cannot see things inside it.
 So if you want to operate a Jamulus server at home, you need to open a hole in your router to let Jamulus clients connect to it.